Open-Systems-Pharmacology/Pitavastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 * OATP1B1

 The OATP1B1 expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
-The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2014](#5-references)).
+The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2014](#5-references)), i.e not according to the default implementation in PK-Sim.
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 * BCRP

 The BCRP expression profiles is based on Microarray expression data from ArrayExpress.
-The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2013](#5-references)).
+The reference concentration for BCRP was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2013](#5-references)), i.e not according to the default implementation in PK-Sim.
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 Additionally, renal clearance was set to 0 according to literature (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).